The most significant mobile app innovations in healthcare are yet to be realised.

 Since Apple launched the iPhone in 2007 and the iPad in 2010, mobile applications have significantly increased the productivity of medical professionals as well as back office operations personnel.
-However, the most significant mobile app innovations in healthcare are yet to be realized.
+However, the most significant mobile app innovations in healthcare are yet to be realised.
 We will review some ways that mobile apps are improving healthcare operations today, and how they may be improved in the future.

 Mobile Applications in the Hospital Front Office